mother and son on rooftop

 You repay a personal loan in monthly installments that go toward both principal and interest.

 Typically, personal loans are amortized.
 This means the total amount you owe is divided into equal monthly payments over the term of the loan.
-Even though the total monthly payment remains the same, the amounts being directed to principal and interest will change each month.
+Even though the total monthly payment remains the same with fixed-rate loans, the amounts being directed to principal and interest will change each month.
 An amortization schedule can show you exactly how much of your payment is going towards paying down the principal and how much is being paid in interest.

 How Personal Loan Interest Rates Work